Our Environment

 Achieve complete transparency and monitoring for direct and tier 1 indirect suppliers

-Engage the supply chain and cross-sector stakeholders to create common standards and scale non-deforestation ambition
+Engage the supply chain and cross-sector stakeholders to create common standards and scale ambitions and improvements

 Provide economic opportunities for farmers and communities